nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 Examples:

 ```
-// WBTC crossed from the Ethereum chain to the CKB chain via Forcebridge
+// WBTC crossed from the Ethereum chain to the CKB chain via Force Bridge
 // UAN
 WBTC.ckb|fb.eth
 // Display Name
-WBTC (via Forcebridge from ETH)
+WBTC (via Force Bridge from ETH)

-// BNB crossed from the BSC chain to the CKB chain via Forcebridge
+// BNB crossed from the BSC chain to the CKB chain via Force Bridge
 // UAN
 BNB.ckb|fb.bsc
 // Display Name
-BNB (via Forcebridge from BSC)
+BNB (via Force Bridge from BSC)

 // ETH crossed from the Ethereum chain to the CKB chain via Anotherbridge
 // UAN